Tycoon Jimmy Lai denies asking US to act against HK, China in landmark trial

 "I would not dare to ask the vice president to do anything.
 I would just relay to him what happened in Hong Kong when he asked me," Lai told the court.

 Lai said he had asked Pompeo: "Not to do something but to say something.
-To voice out its support for Hong Kong."
+To voice ... support for Hong Kong."

 On Taiwan, Lai said he had sought to connect former U.S. deputy defence secretary Paul Wolfowitz and retired U.S. general Jack Keane to an interlocutor for former Taiwan president Tsai Ing-wen.

-"Tsai and myself are friends, so we always talk about U.S. policy," he told the court, explaining he had sought to connect both sides to create an unofficial channel between then U.S. President Donald Trump and the Tsai administration to bolster mutual understanding.
+"Tsai and myself are friends, so we always talk about U.S. policy," he told the court, explaining that he had sought in this way to set up an unofficial channel between then U.S. President Donald Trump and the Tsai administration to bolster mutual understanding.

-Lai also told the West Kowloon Magistrates Court how his own guiding principles were aligned through his newspaper and with the people of Hong Kong, namely a belief in the rule of law and freedoms including of speech, religion and assembly.
+Lai, however, told the high court how his own guiding principles were aligned through his newspaper with the people of Hong Kong, namely a belief in the rule of law and freedoms including those of speech, religion and assembly.

-"We were always in support of movements for freedom," Lai, wearing a grey blazer and glasses, told the packed courtroom.
-He added he was against Hong Kong and Taiwan independence.
+"We were always in support of movements for freedom," Lai, wearing a grey blazer and spectacles, told a packed courtroom.
+He added that he opposed Hong Kong and Taiwan independence.

-Around 100 people queued in the pouring rain huddled beneath umbrellas to secure a place in the court, with hundreds of police deployed around the vicinity.
+About 100 people queued in pouring rain huddled under umbrellas to secure a place in the court, with scores of police deployed in and around the building.

-"Apple Daily was the voice of many Hong Kongers," said William Wong, 64, a retiree.
+"Apple Daily was the voice of many Hong Kongers," said retiree William Wong, 64.
 "It's my political expression to let him (Lai) know I support him.
 He's done a lot for Hong Kong."

-Six others had earlier pleaded guilty, including senior staffers of Apple Daily and its parent company Next (LON:NXT) Digital, to conspiring with Lai.
-One of these, Cheung Kim-hung, the former chief executive of Next Digital told the court earlier that Lai had pushed for U.S. sanctions against Hong Kong and China.
+One of them was Cheung Kim-hung, the former chief executive of Next Digital, who told the court Lai had pushed for U.S. sanctions against Hong Kong and China.

-Beijing imposed the national security law in July 2020 after months of sometimes violent pro-democracy protests in the Asian financial hub the year before.
+Beijing imposed the national security law (NSL) in July 2020 after sometimes violent pro-democracy protests in the Asian financial hub the previous year.

-Lai had been held in pre-trial detention for over 1,400 days, before his trial kicked off last December.
-He is already serving a five year, nine month jail term for a fraud conviction over a lease dispute for his newspaper.
+Lai had been held in pre-trial detention for more than 1,400 days, before his trial kicked off last December.
+He is already serving a nearly six-year jail term for fraud.

 © Reuters.
 FILE PHOTO: Media mogul Jimmy Lai Chee-ying, founder of Apple Daily speaks during an interview to response national security legislation in Hong Kong, China May 29, 2020.
 REUTERS/Tyrone Siu/File Photo

-When asked last month whether he would speak to Chinese President Xi Jinping to get Lai out of China if he won the election, President-elect Donald Trump told conservative political commentator Hugh Hewitt in a podcast: “100%".
+Asked last month whether he would speak to Chinese President Xi Jinping to get Lai out of China if he won the election, president-elect Trump told conservative political commentator Hugh Hewitt in a podcast: "100%".

 "I'll get him out.
 He'll be easy to get out," Trump said.